genea-workshop/leaderboard/_pages/details.md

 <h2>User-study automation</h2>

-To standardise the human evaluation process, we are rewriting the HEMVIP codebase, which was used in the GENEA challenges, with an emphasis on stability and ease of use.
-This software will also be open-sourced -- our vision is to enable independent replication of our evaluations.
+To standardise the human evaluation process, we are rewriting the <a href="https://github.com/genea-workshop/hemvip">HEMVIP codebase</a>, which was originally developed for the GENEA challenges, with an emphasis on stability and ease of use.
+This software will also be open-sourced -- our vision is to enable independent replication of our evaluations, and to lower the barriers for crowd-sourced evaluations.

 <h2>Objective evaluation</h2>
 The leaderboard will also feature many commonly used objective metrics (e.g., FGD and beat consistency), and we are planning to develop new automated evaluation methods based on the collected human preference data.
 Each of these will be open-sourced with the release of the leaderboard.